makerdao/mips/MIP61/MIP61.md

 The formula is `C*min(1,MKR^q/T^q)`.

+In practice, the Governance Facilitators will calculate compensation for Recognized Delegates on a monthly basis, as such the formula becomes `(C*min(1,MKR^q/T^q))/12`.

+* If a Recognized Delegate has greater than or equal to `T` MKR delegated to them, they will receive the maximum amount of compensation, `C`.
+* If a Recognized Delegate has less than `T` MKR delegated them, they will receive an amount of compensation derived by the above formulae.

 #### Performance Modifier

 Governance Facilitators track participation and communication metrics for each Recognized Delegate.
 For the purpose of calculating the Performance Modifier, we look at the minimum of the two metrics.
 For example, if a Recognised Delegate has 85% participation and 80% communication then the Performance Modifier is based on `min(85%, 80%) = 80%`.